aleromano92/old-deprecated-aleromano.com/_posts/mindfulness-for-developers/index.md

 1. you verify your real knowledge regarding a topic and feel any gap you may have
 1. you feel better helping others and knowing you left a trace in the coachee
+1. you get a sense of respect in the coachee and she/he will be more open when it will be your turn in getting help

 ## Don't be overwhelmed by your code reviews